MicrosoftDocs/iis-docs/iis/configuration/system.webServer/security/requestFiltering/filteringRules/filteringRule/denyStrings/index.md

-Deny Strings for Filtering Rules <denyStrings>
+Deny Strings for Filtering Rules &lt;denyStrings&gt;
 ====================
 <a id="001"></a>
 ## Overview